outpostHQ/numl/README.md

 * Create virtually **any interface** you want
 * Make your interface **accessible** without fighting IDs and specifications
-* Create your own elements with ease
+* Create your own element or a whole Design System with ease
 * Add **responsiveness** with effort so little you've never seen before
 * **Copy-paste** your markup from project to project, regardless of the framework used
 * Add **Dark Theme** to your NUDE-powered site effortlessly